aws-samples/amazon-sagemaker-spark-ui/README.md

 ## Known limitations

 * When using SageMaker Studio, Spark UI data and configuration are stored in non-persistent volumes.
 As a consequence, when deleting and re-creating a JupyterServer app for a specific user, the install procedure has to be executed again (either automatically with lifecycle configurations, or manual installation).
 * When running the sm-studio-spark-ui installation through LCC, it requires the download of the `spark-$SPARK_VERSION-bin-without-hadoop.tgz`file, which may require some times.
-If the installation is taking more than the 5 minutes required by the LCC timeout, please consider to install the solution.
+If the installation is taking more than the 5 minutes required by the LCC timeout, please consider to install the solution manually.

 ## Troubleshoot